 Main practices of Buddhism

-- Avoiding to eat at incorrect times,
+- Avoiding eating at incorrect times,

-- Avoid the usage of garlands, perfumes and bodily adornments.
+- Avoid the usage of garlands, perfumes, and bodily adornments.

-- Avoiding to sleep in wide beds.
+- Avoiding sleeping in wide beds.

 - Avoid receiving money.